-She also has reported on a variety of national and international events including the threat of ISIS and the shooting of civilian Michael Brown by a police officer in Ferguson, MO.
-Additionally, she served as FNC's anchor in London surrounding the birth of the Duke and Duchess of Cambridge's first child in 2013 as well as the Royal Wedding in 2011.
-Her wide-ranging interviews include General David Petraeus, former President Obama strategist David Axelrod, Senator John McCain and New Jersey Governor Chris Christie.
+She has also reported on a variety of national and international events including the threat of ISIS and the shooting of civilian Michael Brown by a police officer in Ferguson, MO.
+Additionally, she served as FNC's lead anchor in London to report on the birth of the Duke and Duchess of Cambridge's first child in 2013 as well as the Royal Wedding in 2011.
+Her wide-ranging interviews include General David Petraeus, Senator John McCain and New Jersey Governor Chris Christie.

 Prior to FNC, MacCallum served a variety of positions at NBC from 1997 to 2003.
 She was co-anchor of CNBC's Morning Call with Martha MacCallum and Ted David and was the anchor of CNBC's Checkpoint, an evening news program focusing on the war against terror and the Iraq war.
 A frequent contributor to MSNBC’s The News with Brian Williams, NBC's Today, NBC affiliates and CNBC World, MacCallum also created the series Inside the Business for Business Center.
 In 1997 and 2003, MacCallum was the recipient of the American Women in Radio and Television award for her reporting.